 This weekend starts the World Series in Sydney

-For the third consecutive year, the Australian city of Sydney will host the inaugural event of the ITU Triathlon World Series.
-A year in which the first dates will be marked by the struggle for the Olympic classification.
+For the third consecutive year, the Australian city of Sydney will host the opening race of the Triathlon World Series of the ITU.
+A year in which the first events will be marked by the fight for Olympic qualification.

 Last year's edition featured one of the most spectacular competitions, with Javier Gómez Noya as the main protagonist in the men's event.
 The Galician managed to overcome a fall on the cycling route and achieved victory after a memorable comeback.